 An accessible and inclusive sports club sometimes requires a few physical adjustments to buildings.
 More than anything it needs some forward planning and continuing commitment.
 A guide from the UK’s Centre for Acessible Environments has all you need to know.

 Access for All: Opening Doors is a guide aimed at anyone involved in running or working in a sports club.
 The resource covers the main areas of physical access and leads on to other information.
-It is published by the Centre for Accessible Environments in the UK.
-Other resources are available from the Centre for Accessible Environments website – free publications section.
+It’s down to the detail such as approaches to the building, information and signage, getting around the facilities, and a bit on regulattions.

 This excellent video shows how the application of universal design principles throughout the design of the camp facilities and camp activities, including staff attitudes, can bring about the inclusiveness that is the aim of universal design.
 The camp is run by YMCA on behalf of Sport and Recreation Victoria.